vermin/wazn-core-js/README.md

 ```
 address_and_keys_from_seed
 ```
-* This function was known as `create_address` in the previous mymonero-core-js API.
+* This function was known as `create_address` in the previous wazniya-core-js API.

 ```
 generate_key_image